Oqureqz/mc-by-conr/README.md

 # mc-by-conr
-Source code of my minecraft launcher: Minecraft by Conr.
+Source code of my Minecraft launcher: Minecraft by Conr.
+# REST OF SOURCE CODE YOU NEED TO GET FROM LINK OR ELSE THIS NOT WORK